sara-nl/clouddocs/bootcamp-20170615/index.markdown

 ## <a name="preparation"></a>Preparation

-This workshop assumes some familiarity with the [Unix command line](http://cli.learncodethehardway.org/book/) and SSH, but is not a prerequisite.
+This workshop assumes some familiarity with [Unix](https://learncodethehardway.org/unix/) and SSH, but is not a prerequisite.

 Participants should bring a laptop with Internet connection with a browser.
 A set of non-default tools, which depend on your machine operating system, should be installed: